Changissnz/selfinterest/README.md

 to the self that knows the world can turn hostile against them very quickly, despite of what reason.
 The self, regardless of their cooperation with others, is a hypocrite by taking up dualist principles.
-But from a singularist perspective, there is no need for duality except for dealing with conflicts of consistency and hierarchy from the other.
+But from a singularist perspective, there is no need for duality except for dealing with conflicts of systemic inconsistency and hierarchy from the other.